zsrtp/tpgz/docs/DevOverview.md

   - `WII_NTSCU_12` -> `RZDE01_2.iso`
   - `WII_NTSCJ` -> `RZDJ01.iso`
   - `WII_PAL` -> `RZDP01.iso`
-- `modules`: Each folder contains a module compiled independently and which produce a dynamically relocatable module (REL) which can be loaded and unloaded as needed.
+- `/modules/`: Each folder contains a module compiled independently and which produce a dynamically relocatable module (REL) which can be loaded and unloaded as needed.
 More details in the section [*REL Support*](#rel-support).
-- `modules/boot`: This is the main module of the project.
+- `/modules/boot/`: This is the main module of the project.
 It is the first loaded, and is never removed.
 More details in the section [*Main module*](#main-module).
-- `modules/init`: This module contains all the initialization code, which is all the code that is only ran when initially loading **TPGZ**, and then never ran again.
+- `/modules/init/`: This module contains all the initialization code, which is all the code that is only ran when initially loading **TPGZ**, and then never ran again.
-- `modules/features`: Contains the modules handling the various features of **TPGZ**.
+- `/modules/features/`: Contains the modules handling the various features of **TPGZ**.
-- `modules/menus`: Contains the modules handling the various menus of **TPGZ**.
+- `/modules/menus/`: Contains the modules handling the various menus of **TPGZ**.
-- `res`: Non-code resources used by **TPGZ**.
+- `/res/`: Non-code resources used by **TPGZ**.
-- `res/bin`: Binary data which is injected into the game.
+- `/res/bin/`: Binary data which is injected into the game.
-- `res/fonts`: The fonts used to display text in **TPGZ**.
+- `/res/fonts/`: The fonts used to display text in **TPGZ**.
 They were made from TrueType fonts converted into a custom font format using the script found at `external/misc/font2fnt.py`.
-- `res/icons`: The original pictures that were used to generate the textures in `res/tex`.
+- `/res/icons/`: The original pictures that were used to generate the textures in `res/tex`.
-- `res/map`: The files that contain the mapping between the symbols name and their address in the game.
+- `/res/map/`: The files that contain the mapping between the symbols name and their address in the game.
 They are used in the compilation pipeline to link the modules against the game.
-- `res/save_files`: The files that contains the data to load into the questlog of the game, as well as some metadata on how to load them.
+- `/res/save_files/`: The files that contains the data to load into the questlog of the game, as well as some metadata on how to load them.
-- `res/save_files_wii`: Wii specific save files.
+- `/res/save_files_wii/`: Wii specific save files.
 Although GC's questlog data and Wii's are intercompatible, Wii any% saves were made using a different route, requiring a different set of saves.
-- `res/stage_info`: Metadata containing the information on where it is possible to warp.
+- `/res/stage_info/`: Metadata containing the information on where it is possible to warp.
-- `res/tex`: The texture files which are used by **TPGZ**.
+- `/res/tex/`: The texture files which are used by **TPGZ**.
-- `src`: Because the parcher we are using cannot handle to not inject a static library into the DOL of the game, we have to provide a minimal library that contains almost nothing.
+- `/src/`: Because the parcher we are using cannot handle to not inject a static library into the DOL of the game, we have to provide a minimal library that contains almost nothing.
 It will be fixed in the future.
-- `patch.asm.in`: Template of a configuration file for the patcher that will be converted into `patch.asm` in the build folder after CMake replaces the required fileds.
+- `/patch.asm.in`: Template of a configuration file for the patcher that will be converted into `patch.asm` in the build folder after CMake replaces the required fileds.
 It will contain addresses to patch values into.
-- `RomHack.toml.in`: Template of a configuration file for the patcher that will be converted into `RomHack.toml` in the build folder after CMake replaces the required fields.
+- `/RomHack.toml.in`: Template of a configuration file for the patcher that will be converted into `RomHack.toml` in the build folder after CMake replaces the required fields.
 It will contain what files to inject into the game, as well as how to patch it.

 ---